Colour stories and awesome character builder available from next week.

 It is important to take the cue from your child as to whether they would like to create or read their Weaverbirds story.
 If they are not receptive with a small amount of encouragement, you make like to try again another day.
 If you are unsure or concerned about your child please seek professional help.
 Often schools, family friends, or GPs are able to recommend a Child Psychologist in your local area, otherwise you can contact a relevant professional body such as the Australian Psychological Society.

-Books provided by Weaverbirds Pty Ltd are meant to be used as an aid and are not intended to provide medical advice.
+Stories, activities and information provided by Weaverbirds Pty Ltd are meant to be used as an aid and are not intended to provide medical advice.
 The information provided on Weaverbirds Pty Ltd website is not a substitute for professional advice or care by a qualified practitioner.
 If you are concerned about the health and wellbeing of yourself or any children in your care, you should always consult an appropriate healthcare professional.
 Please visit Australian Psychology Association, Kids Helpline or Lifeline for further information.

 We have an experienced child psychologist in our nest creating activities to help make your conversations easier and more successful.